SPIDERCMB/xfaster/README.rst

 has most recently been used for the SPIDER B-mode polarization results, but is intended to be generically useful for modern CMB observatories.

-An accompanying paper describing the algorithm is expected in March 2021.
+An accompanying paper describing the algorithm can be found here: https://arxiv.org/abs/2104.01172

 Documentation (improvements in progress) can be found here: https://annegambrel.github.io/xfaster/